In this article I will show you how you can take portraits in a similar style to those of renowned British portrait photographer Antoniou Platon.

 But it’s important to add your own touch.

-I am fairly new to this style and I am still exploring what works and what does not.
+I am fairly new to this style and am still exploring what does and doesn’t work.
 I found that the image we just finished editing could be much stronger if framed differently.

-This is when having a 20 megapixels camera pays off.
+This is when having a 20 MP (megapixel) camera pays off.
 You can crop your original image in many ways and still have an image with a decent resolution.

-Once you understand Platon photographic style, my suggestion is to experiment with angles and subjects, to find out what you like more.
+Once you understand Platon’s photographic style, I suggest experimenting with angles and subjects to find out what you like more.

 As I mentioned, I like close ups more than wider headshots.
-Since there is not much going on in these images, in fact, you need a strong, imposing character to hold the viewer’s attention and interest.
+Since not much is happening in these images, you need a strong, imposing character to hold the viewer’s attention and interest.

-A middle ground between the close up and the wide shot, to me, loses much of the interest and strength typical of this style.
+To me, a middle ground between the close-up and the wide shot is not great.
+It loses much of the interest and strength typical of this style.

 Don’t get me wrong.
 The image is still nice, just less strong.

-A “mezzo busto” is an interesting way to photograph your model.
+A mezzo busto (half-bust) is an interesting way to photograph your model.
 The trick is to get up close and personal.

 A wide portrait with a low angle is the perfect way to empower your model.
 You can make the lens distortions work for you, like making your model’s hands more imposing.